-I am starting a new serie of more technical posts which came after reading many books, entries and courses where I have learnt Scrum methodology, which [almost] always is linked to the digital development world.
-My thoughts have always gone around generalizing its application to any other design project and, more specifically, now I want to get deep into my discipline: Industrial Design.
+I am starting a new series of more technical posts which came after reading many books, entries and courses where I have learnt Scrum methodology, which [almost] always is linked to the digital development world.
+My thoughts have always gone around generalising its application to any other design project and, more specifically, now I want to get deep into my discipline: Industrial Design.
 I have never read something in between both worlds, so everything I am about to write is mere speculation and I am looking forward to increasing my knowledge along this path.

-For those of you who are less experienced in this matter, Scrum is -very roughly- a framework inherited from agile methodologies which breaks with traditional project planning, focusing importance on value-based prioritization, in team self-management, in fluid and effective communication and in a continuous user validation of the hypotheses about the product.
+For those of you who are less experienced in this matter, Scrum is -very roughly- a framework inherited from agile methodologies which breaks with traditional project planning, focusing importance on value-based prioritisation, in team self-management, in fluid and effective communication and in a continuous user validation of the hypotheses about the product.

 It works especially well in the area of coding and digital development because these iterations (called “sprints”) allow to release updated versions of the product on a regular basis so you can receive almost instant feedback and thus, in the next sprint, work on the improvements to be implemented on the new version.